fredtcaroli/ezCV/README.md

 This pipeline takes an image, transforms it from BGR to grayscale and blurs it.

-Config files are created using [ezCV-GUI](https://github.com/fredtcaroli/ezCV-GUI/), but there shouldn't any reasons why not to write or edit them manually.
+Config files are created using [ezCV-GUI](https://github.com/fredtcaroli/ezCV-GUI/), but there shouldn't be any reasons why not to write or edit them manually.

 ##### Executing Pipelines